Crystal LoGiudice-USA TODAY Sports

 With a 5-4 loss in Philadelphia against the Phillies last night, the Colorado Rockies have already undone some of the good feelings from last week’s home stand.
 They have now lost three out of four games to start this road trip as they continue to try and string together wins between now and the end of the year.
 Here’s what else is happening with the Rockies.

-“This is another version of making things look alike that are not alike.
-Some pitchers fool people with movement, and Gray can accomplish that with his ‘very good slider,’ Apodaca says, but Gray can fool hitters with the fastball because of its velocity and because he throws it on a plane that makes it difficult to pick up.”
+"The starting pitcher for the Grand Junction Rockies that evening is the organization’s highest rated prospect; Jonathan Gray.
+‘With him,’ says the pitching guru, ‘it’s less about movement of the fastball, since he is more strictly a 4-seem thrower, and more about the plane on his fastball.’“This is another version of making things look alike that are not alike.
+Some pitchers fool people with movement, and Gray can accomplish that with his ‘very good slider,’ Apodaca says, but Gray can fool hitters with the fastball because of its velocity and because he throws it on a plane that makes it difficult to pick up.”"

-“With young hitters, it comes down to consistency.
+"Dickerson’s track record as a hitter shows he is not a fluke.
+He is a guy the Rockies can build around along with Nolan Arenado and D.J.
+LeMahieu.“With young hitters, it comes down to consistency.
 Remember Josh Rutledge and Tyler Colvin played well last year and they weren’t the same players this year.
 Before the Rockies can get excited about Dickerson, they need to see more.”"